-White House Chief of Staff Kelly denies reports he called Trump an 'idiot'
+White House chief of staff denies reports he called Trump an 'idiot'

 White House Chief of Staff John Kelly took the rare step of issuing a swift, public denial to a new report that alleges he called President Donald Trump an "idiot" in recent months amid an allegedly increasingly acrimonious relationship with his boss.

-"I spend more time with the President than anyone else and we have an incredibly candid and strong relationship," Kelly said in a statement.
+"I spend more time with the president than anyone else and we have an incredibly candid and strong relationship," Kelly said in a statement.
 "He always knows where I stand and he and I both know this story is total BS."

-"I am committed to the President, his agenda, and our country," Kelly added.
+"I am committed to the president, his agenda, and our country," Kelly added.
 "This is another pathetic attempt to smear people close to President Trump and distract from the administration's many successes."

 Zach Fuentes, assistant to the chief of staff and special assistant to the president, reaffirmed Kelly's statement, telling ABC News the story is "complete BS."